 i.
 Two teams each from UISA and LISA will compete in each grouping across the U14 – U18 age groups

 ii.

-There will be no seeding for the groups.
-Each team will play the other three teams in their grouping once during round robin play.
+Teams will compete in a single elimination tournament with the winner of each game meeting in the Island Cup Finals.